Business News | Levi's® X Deepika Padukone Launch Season 2 of Their Collaboration | LatestLY

 The collection's stand-out pieces feature an of-the-moment co-ord that gets a summery, almost DIY upgrade.
 It also includes a Levi's® throwback-inspired 90's Trucker and high-waist taper fit and extra wide-leg fit made of Hydro-dipped Indigo or an all-over rainbow marbling.

+This collection is tied together by some summer essentials like tie-dyes in bright pops of colours as well as features an earthy-toned range of shirts and tops.
+Further committing to a new love of comfort with style, there is a rangee of hybrid & elevated sweat-dresses and sweatsuits.
+The collaboration also draws from Padukone's love of classics with a twist and features a blazer and short set, shirts with dramatic sleeves and pleats to jumpsuits, all grounded in earthy and neutral tones

-The Levi's®[?] x Deepika Padukone collaboration is responsibly made, in line with Levi's® commitment to sustainability.
-More than 60% of the collaboration line is sustainably sourced with 100% of the line ethically produced.
+In line with the Levi's brands commitment to sustainability, The Levi's®[?] x Deepika Padukone collaboration is responsibly made, in line with Levi's® commitment to sustainability.
+More than 60 per cent of the collaboration line is sustainably sourced with 100 per cent of the line ethically produced.
 Featuring organic cotton, super-soft Tencel made from wood pulp, cottonized hemp and denim produced with the brand's Water

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)